civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 21.4

-  **(1)** For greater certainty, orders made under any of sections 21.1 to **21.33** are not statutory instruments within the meaning of the `Statutory Instruments Act`.
+  **(1)** For greater certainty, orders made under any of sections 21.1 to 21.33 are not statutory instruments within the meaning of the `Statutory Instruments Act`.

-  **(2)** The Minister shall ensure that any order made under any of sections 21.1 to **21.33** is publicly available.
+  **(2)** The Minister shall ensure that any order made under any of sections 21.1 to 21.33 is publicly available.

-> **Explanatory Note**:
-> Existing text of section 21.4:
-> *Existing Text*:
-> > For greater certainty, orders made under any of sections 21.1 to 21.32 are not statutory instruments within the meaning of the `Statutory Instruments Act`.
-> > The Minister shall ensure that any order made under any of sections 21.1 to 21.32 is publicly available.

 ### Section 67